baccenfutter/enconfig/README.md

 ========

 enconfig is a  thin wrapper around [encfs] written in bash.
-Encfs is a convenient little tool for managing encrypted directories within the filesystem leveraging Fuse.
+Encfs is a convenient little tool for un-/mounting encrypted directories within the filesystem leveraging Fuse.

 Unfortunately, it comes without any management interface making it easy